jpw1991/daggerfall-chebs-necromancy/README.md

   - `spawn skeleton` will spawn a skeletal warrior
   - `spawn vampire` will spawn a vampire, etc.
 - Type `recallminions` to bring the undead to your position if they get stuck or lost
+- Type `sci` to spawn in a corpse item.
+This stands for `spawn corpse item` and follows the style of other daggerfall commands like `tgm`.

 </details>